ZR3D/planit/readme.md

 🪐 Planit

 Planit is a simple, modular, offline-friendly productivity suite designed to help individuals and small households organize everyday tasks.
 Each component of Planit—like Taskit, Shopit, Menuit, and more—is a focused tool that works independently or together through the Viewit dashboard.
 Planit is designed with clarity, lightness, and balance in mind, encouraging consistent routines without overwhelming users.

 ✨ Features
 🗂 Taskit – Weekly to-do list with copy-forward for recurring tasks

-🛒 Shopit – Shopping list builder (planned)
+🛒 Shopit – Shopping list builder

-🍽 Menuit – Menu planner (planned)
+🍽 Menuit – Menu planner

-🧑‍🌾 Growit – Garden and seasonal planning (planned)
+🧑‍🌾 Growit – Garden and seasonal planning

 📆 Buildit – Project timeline with Gantt-style tracking